 Are no-bark collars safe to use on puppies?

 Yes, no-bark collars are safe to use on puppies, but not those that administer static electricity.
-As puppies’ skin is relatively thin compared to adult dogs, resulting in them having a higher chance of suffering tissue injury from the static shock.
-So the best bark collar for fixing puppy excessive barking are the ones that use citronella, sound, or vibration as a correction as they are more humane and won’t cause any pain in your pup.
+The reason is that puppies’ skin is relatively thin compared to adult dogs, resulting in a higher chance of tissue injury.
+So the best bark collars for fixing puppy excessive barking are the ones that use citronella spray, sound, or vibration as a correction as they are more humane and won’t cause any pain in your pup.